-- An existing private school may not be converted to a charter school.
+- An existing private school may not be converted to a charter school (EC Section 47602[b])

-- A charter school may not discriminate, nor can it charge tuition.
+- A charter school may not discriminate, nor can it charge tuition (EC Section 47605[e])

 - No pupil can be required to attend a charter school, nor can teachers be required to work in a charter school (EC sections 47605[g] and 47605[f])

-- A charter school must have highly credentialed teachers in all core subjects.
-Teachers in charter schools shall hold a Commission on Teacher Credentialing certificate, permit, or other document equivalent to that which a teacher in other public schools would be required to hold.
+- A charter school must have highly credentialed teachers in all core subjects; teachers in charter schools shall hold a Commission on Teacher Credentialing certificate, permit, or other document equivalent to that which a teacher in other public schools would be required to hold (EC Section 47605[l])

 - Charter schools must admit all students who wish to attend the school; however, if the number of students exceeds the school's capacity, attendance shall be determined by a public random drawing.
-Certain attendance preferences are available under state law.
+Certain attendance preferences are available under state law (EC Section 47605[e])

-Charter schools are located throughout the state in 54 of California’s 58 counties and in rural, suburban, and urban areas.
+Charter schools are located throughout the state in rural, suburban, and urban areas.
 Student populations are diverse and tend to reflect the student populations of the districts in which the charter schools are located.
-As of the 2017–18 school year, the number of students enrolled in charter schools was approximately 628,849, or approximately ten percent of the public school student population in California.
+As of the 2022–23 school year, the number of students enrolled in charter schools was approximately 11.7 percent of the public school student population in California.

-An interactive Web-based map, which affords the public easy access to specific information on charter schools, is available on the CDE Charter School Locator.
+An interactive web-based map that affords the public easy access to specific information on charter schools is available on the Charter School Locator.
 Additional information is available at Charter Schools.